 We are taking the pulse of the hydropower sector at large in this year's annual issues survey.
 You are invited to take part.Type:Blog postDate:24 November 2016

-Freshwater management is a major challenge for society, especially in developing economies, which is further accentuated by the impacts of climate change.Type:Programme itemDate:13 October 2016
+Freshwater management is a major challenge for society, especially in developing economies, and is becoming increasingly challenging by the impacts of climate change.Type:Programme itemDate:13 October 2016

 The International Hydropower Association is expanding its knowledge networks initiative to include eight topics identified as the most challenging for the sector.Type:News postDate:23 August 2016